 Catch No 4:

-Desmond Haynes, who had retired, dehydrated by the heat and humidity, retraced his steps back to the middle.
-But by now things were getting steep for the West Indies and Haynes miscued going for runs.
-The ball flew to the left of Rhodes at point, but the genius leapt and pulled off another blinder – one handed – quite effortlessly.
+By now things were getting steep for the West Indies and Anderson Cummins miscued going for runs.
+The ball flew to the left of Rhodes at point, but the genius leapt and pulled off another blinder — one handed — quite effortlessly.

 Catch No 5:

-Rhodes fifth catch came when Andy Cummins swung Donald.
+Rhodes fifth catch came when Desmond Haynes — he retired dehydrated by the heat and humidity, but later retraced his steps back to the middle — swung Snell.
 The ball ballooned to point which Rhodes could have taken it even blindfolded.

 Rhodes had earlier contributed an invaluable 40, coming at 52 for the loss of Andrew Hudson, Kepler Wessels and Hansie Cronje and adding 65 runs for the fourth wicket with Daryll Cullinan.
 There was only one candidate for the Man of the match award, and it doesn’t required a Sherlock Holmes to tell you who!